-In exercising its functions the Trust shall co-operate with providers and commissioners of NHS services, Voluntary Organisations and Social Care organisations.
+In exercising its functions the Trust shall co-operate with health service bodies, Voluntary Organisations and social care providers and commissioners.

 In conducting its affairs, the Trust shall respect the rights of members of the community it serves, its employees and people dealing with the Trust.